 Limit to 2 pages.
-This item should be completed by the applicant and approved by the primary mentor.
+This item should be completed by the applicant and mentor(s), with final approval by the primary mentor.
 The research training plan must provide a strategy that details activities that will be used to aid the applicant's development into an independent investigator.
 The role of the mentor(s) should be clearly outlined.
 Describe any coursework or other plans for obtaining specific research methodology training.
+The plan should include applicant's future career goals.